-Unit Outline I i.
+Unit Outline I FIELD METHODS IN GEOGRAPHY i.
 Significance of Field work in Geography ii.
 Identification of Research Problem and Formulation of Research Design. iii.
 Types and Sources of Data iv.
-Preparation of Questionnaires 2 credits Compulsory II v.
-Sample Design vi.
-Collection of data vii.
-Retrieval and Analysis of Data viii.
+Preparation of Questionnaires i.
+Sample Design ii.
+Collection of data iii.
+Retrieval and Analysis of Data iv.
 Format of Report Writing.
-III Field visit and Project Report The project report is based on supervised field work for appropriate duration, which will be conducted in appropriate place.
+2 credits Compulsory III Field visit and Project Report The project report is based on supervised field work for appropriate duration, which will be conducted in appropriate place.
 The Teacher in-charge is to select a suitable study area in advance and conduct the survey for the collection of primary / secondary data.
 As per the requirement Schedule and Questionnaire shall be used while collecting data in the field.
 The students are to submit project report one week before the commencement of the 4 th Semester examination.
 2 credits Compulsory